Shoulder Flexion Definition

 Last, you must know that all flexion and extension of any joint occurs in the sagittal plane.

-While this post is about shoulder flexion, it is important to be aware of the planes of motion.
+While this post is about shoulder flexion, knowing the planes of motion is essential.

 This is because NASM expects you to know the planes of motion.

-Any time that you see flexion or extension, know that the joint movement is taking place in the sagittal plane.
+Any time you see flexion or extension, understand that the joint movement occurs in the sagittal plane.

 For now, that is all you need to know.